Mauricio Claver-Carone

-Mauricio Claver-Carone (born 1975) is an American lawyer, former Treasury Department and National Security Council official, and lobbyist, who was the president of the Inter-American Development Bank from October 2020 until 26 of September 2022.
+Mauricio Claver-Carone (born 1975) is an American lawyer, investor, diplomat and lobbyist.
+He was an official in the Treasury Department, National Security Council and State Department, in both Donald Trump Administrations.
+He was nominated and elected as the first American President of the Inter-American Development Bank, a position he held from October 2020 until September 26, 2022.

 Early life and education

 Claver-Carone was born in Miami, Florida, to parents of Cuban and Spanish descent.
 He earned his Bachelor of Arts degree from Rollins College, Juris Doctor from The Catholic University of America and Master of Laws in International and Comparative Law from Georgetown University Law Center.